-6.7 Aboriginal Heritage
+6.8 Aboriginal Heritage

-Gunlake's Aboriginal Heritage Management Plan was updated in April 2018 as required by the Development Consent.
+Gunlake's Aboriginal Heritage Management Plan was updated in April 2018 as required by the Development Consent and reviewed in March 2020 following the Independent Environmental Audit.
 The Plan outlines a six step mitigation process for the accidental discovery of cultural heritage items, and a five step mitigation process for the accidental discovery of skeletal material.
 No skeletal material were discovered during the reporting period, nor the previous reporting period.